hitbuyi/xtreme1/README.md

 ### step 1: run the whole conatainer
     $ docker compose --profile model up
-note that this command should be runned under xtreme1-v0.9.1 which conatain docker-compose.yml and deploy as the original project describled.if the container works well ,we'll see annotation web on http://localhost:8190
+note that this command should be runned under xtreme1-v0.9.1 which conatains docker-compose.yml and deploy as the original project describled.if the container works well ,we'll see annotation web on http://localhost:8190

 ### step 2: enter the point clound detection container
     $ docker exec -it xtreme1-v091-point-cloud-object-detection-1 /bin/bash